 Many parties undergo counseling when their marriage is having problems.
 The hope for many is that marriage counseling can cause parties to understand each other better.
 It can help parties talk about their differences in the hope that the marriage can be saved.

 Many parties cite positive results from marriage counseling.
-In fact, many are able to resolve their differences such that a divorce does not become necessary.
+In fact, many can resolve their differences such that a divorce does not become necessary.

 What happens where a divorce is filed and one party wants to go to counseling and the other does not?
 Can the court order marriage counseling?